hologramm/discretize-guides/builds/revenant/power-renegade/index.md

 **Notable Traits:**

 - <Trait name="Swift Termination"/> - 20% damage increase when foe is below 50% health.
 - <Trait name="Dance of Death"/> - When you apply <Condition name="Vulnerability"/> you gain stacks of <Uncategorized name="Battle Scars"/>, which makes your attack steal health.
 This trait is the DPS alternative for <Trait name="Swift Termination"/>.
 Usually it stands for ~ 10 - 12 % of damage, but doesn't scale with <Effect name="Exposed"/>.
-Pulls ahead over <Trait name="Swift Termination"/> in fights where majority of damage is dealt outside of <Effect name="Exposed"/> debuff (on Artsariiv and Arkk).
+Pulls ahead over <Trait name="Swift Termination"/> in fights where majority of damage is dealt outside of <Effect name="Exposed"/> debuff.
 Also worth taking in PuG groups on most bosses to ensure Scholar buff uptime and due to lower <Effect name="Exposed"/> uptime on bosses.
 - <Trait name="Rising Tide"/> - 7% damage increase while your health is above 90%.
+- <Trait name="Spirit Boon"/> - Grants a boon on legend swap depending on the legend you are swapping to.
+- <Trait name="Incensed Response"/> - Grants <Boon name="Might"/> every time you get <Boon name="Fury"/>.
+Can be used instead of <Trait name="Spirit Boon"/> if <Boon name="Might"/> provided by the Group is low.
 - <Trait name="Charged Mists"/> - Grant 25 more energy when you swap Legends below 10 energy.
 - <Trait name="Ashen Demeanor"/> - Disabling a foe provides <Condition name="Vulnerability"/>.
 - <Trait name="Brutal Momentum"/> - 33% Critical chance increase when your endurance is full.
 - <Trait name="Lasting Legacy"/> - <Skill name="Heroic Command"/> shares more stacks of <Boon name="Might"/> and the duration is increased by 50%.
 - <Trait name="Righteous Rebel"/> - The duration of <Boon name="Alacrity"/> shared from <Skill name="Orders from Above"/> is increased by 50%.
+- <Trait name="All for One"/> - Grants allies <Boon name="Protection"/> every time you use a <Skill name="Legendary Renegade Stance"/> skill.

 </Card>
 </GridItem>